256shadesofgrey/eso-light-attack-weave/README.md

 Q: The macro presses random keys when using mouse XButton1/2, can you fix it?
 A: There seems to be a bug with AutoHotkey and/or ESO resulting in some strange behavior, so no, I cannot fix it.
 But there is a workaround.
 Look at [#9](https://github.com/256shadesofgrey/eso-light-attack-weave/issues/9) for details.

+Q: Can I use this macro with a controller?
+A: I have not tested it, but theoretically yes.
+You would need to adjust the keybinds accordingly.
+See [#8](https://github.com/256shadesofgrey/eso-light-attack-weave/issues/8) for more info.

 Q: Does this macro work in full screen mode?
 A: Yes.